 These Terms shall be governed by and construed in accordance with the laws of England and any disputes will be decided by the English courts.

 We gather this information to enable us to provide you with a product or service.
 The relevant information is also used by us, to communicate with you on any matter relating to the provision of products or services or in general, for example by direct mail.
 We may also wish to provide you with information about special features on our website or any other service or product we think may be of interest to you.

 How to contact us

 If you would like to contact us with any queries or comments please call 0330 1247 118.

 Except where expressly stated to the contrary, the contents of this website are the copyright of Unitel Direct.

 Terms and Conditions of Unitel Direct Products & Services

 Our agreements and contracts are all made verbally by phone or by signed contracts.
 By paying for a service you are accepting that you have read and understood our terms and conditions set out.

-Your agreement with us runs for 12 month from the date paid, unless other terms have been put in place.
-You may on the 11th month serve us with 30 days written notice to not renew your account- Unitel Direct at any time are given the right to terminate your agreement with us (us being the company Unitel Direct at any time without notice.
+Your agreement with us runs for 12 months from the date paid, unless other terms have been put in place.
+You may on the 11th month serve us with 30 days written notice to cancel your account- should we not receive your cancellation notice your agreement will be automatically renewed on the same contractual terms.
+Unitel Direct at any time are given the right to terminate your agreement with us (us being the company Unitel Direct at any time without notice.